-A summary of changes in the Company's nonvested Performance Based Performance Stock Units ("Performance Based PSUs") under the Omnibus Incentive Plan for the year ended December 31, 2020 were as follows:
+A summary of changes in the Company's nonvested Performance Based Performance Stock Units ("Performance Based PSUs") under the Omnibus Incentive Plan for the year ended December 31, 2021 were as follows:

-Nonvested Performance Based PSUs Shares W ^J eighted Average Grant Date Fair Value Nonvested at January 1, 2020 254,000 \$ 38.02 Granted 10,125 26.25 Vested Forfeited (7,500) 38.02 Nonvested at December 31, 2020 256,625 \$ 37.56
+Nonvested Performance Based PSUs Shares W eighted Average Grant Date Fair Value Nonvested at January 1, 2021 256,625 \$ 37.56 Granted 9,000 88.63 Vested Forfeited (6,242) 38.02 Nonvested at December 31, 2021 259,383 \$ 39.32

 Performance Based PSUs granted to employees under the Omnibus Incentive Plan vest after three years.
 The number of shares issued upon vesting will range from 0% to 200% of the shares granted based on the Company's cumulative diluted earnings per share over the performance period.
 Compensation expense for the Performance Based PSUs will be estimated each period based on the fair value of the stock at the grant date and the most probable outcome of the performance condition, adjusted for the passage of time within the vesting period of the awards.

-As of December 31, 2020, the maximum unrecognized compensation cost related to the nonvested Performance Based PSUs was \$19,275,000, and the remaining performance period over which the cost could be recognized was 2.00 years.
+During the year ended December 31, 2021, the Company recognized \$7,405,000 of stock based compensation expense related to Performance based PSUs, which represents a cumulative catch-up to cover two-thirds of the three year vesting period.
+As of December 31, 2021, the maximum unrecognized compensation cost related to the nonvested Performance Based PSUs was \$12,991,000, and the remaining performance period over which the cost could be recognized was 1.00 year.
 No compensation cost was recorded during the year ended December 31, 2020.